rpcpool/yellowstone-vixen/examples/stream/README.md

-# Stream Parser Example
+# Vixen Stream Example

-This example demonstrates how vixen-streams works,
-It spins up a gRPC server which serves a stream of parsed accounts and transaction updates
+This example shows how vixen-streams operates.
+It starts a gRPC server that provides a continuous stream of parsed account and transaction updates.

-## Running the example

 To run the example, navigate to [`examples/stream-parser`](/examples/stream-parser/) and execute the following command: